webboty/Dexter-Wiki/Dexter-USB-Connection.md

-The [MicroZed](MicroZed) board on Dexter has as Micro B USB connector at the bottom of the board, left of the CAT5 and USB A connector, which provides a serial connection to a PC via a SiLabs CP2104 adapter.
+The [MicroZed](MicroZed) processor board on Dexter has as Micro B USB connector at the bottom of the board, left of the CAT5 and USB A connector, which provides a serial connection to a PC via a SiLabs CP2104 adapter.
 ("SiLabs" stands for "Silicon Labs", a manufacturer) To use it connect a USB A to USB Micro B cable between the PC and Dexter.
 Then install the CP2104 device driver, find the COM port number and use a terminal program like PuTTY to log in.
 Details below.